Military history of Italy during World War II: Assessment

-A large share of the responsibility for Fascist Italy's poor military performance in World War II rests with Mussolini.
-The Duce plunged Italy into the war for opportunistic reasons in June 1940, despite having been repeatedly warned the armed forces were not ready - Mussolini told General Carlo Rossi in May 1940: "If I had to wait for the army to be ready, I would have to wait years to enter the war, but I have to enter it now.
-We shall do what we can."
-General Giuseppe Castellano, who signed the armistice with the Allies in 1943, wrote of Mussolini: "the errors were essentially of a political nature and many times the military were thrust into more dangerous adventures through the incompetence and intemperance of the man who ran the government."
+Much of the responsibility for Fascist Italy's defeat in World War II rests with Mussolini.
+The Duce entered the war for opportunistic reasons, despite having been repeatedly warned the armed forces were not ready.
+Mussolini overestimated at times what was realistically achievable, which led to Italian forces being sent poorly equipped into situations where failure was likely.
+Italy's military strength was dispersed by fighting on many fronts, some of which were far flung from the logistical hub of the Italian mainland.
+General Giuseppe Castellano, who signed the armistice with the Allies in 1943, wrote of Mussolini: "the errors were essentially of a political nature and many times the military were thrust into more dangerous adventures through the incompetence and intemperance of the man who ran the government".
 Gooch concluded: "Mussolini had little if any comprehension of military strategy and none at all of grand strategy."